-IT is a man’s world, but IT wouldn’t be nothing without a woman or a girl… Perhaps this is what James Brown would’ve said if he was still alive and working in the tech field.
+IT is a man’s world, but IT would be nothing without a woman or a girl… So let's find your way to being part of it, starting with tech conferences.
+Perhaps this is what James Brown would’ve said if he was still alive and working in the tech field.

 In a male-dominated history, the full potential of women was not only belittled but also conveniently hidden from the common view.
 God bless the producers of “The Hidden Figures” for reminding us that the first “computer” and the first programmers were actually women.

 We bet many could have been knocked down with a feather after hearing about the Women of ENIAC (Electronic Numerical Integrator and Computer).
 Basically, they were the Coding Eves.

 ”There is a special place in hell for women who don’t help other women”